 The REPL Is Dead.
 Long Live the Factory.

 This is a companion piece to my vibe coding devlog series.
-If you've been following along, this is my bold prediction for 2026.
-If you're new here, welcome to the deep end.
+This is my bold prediction for 2026.

-Then I found Steve's Gas Town.
-His Welcome to Gas Town and Future of Coding Agents confirmed what I suspected: the REPL is an incomplete abstraction.
-The right one looks like Kubernetes—a control plane orchestrating ephemeral workers against a declarative state store.
+Steve Yegge's Gas Town confirmed what the METR data suggests: the REPL is an incomplete abstraction.
+The right one looks like Kubernetes: a control plane orchestrating ephemeral workers against a declarative state store.
+12-Factor AgentOps applies the same infrastructure patterns to AI workflows.

-I'm building a K8s operator for knowledge work—Hephaestus.
-Gas Town is the CLI proving ground.
-This article bridges the gap between where most people are (REPL loops) and where I believe we're headed (orchestrated agent factories).
+This article bridges the gap between where most people are (REPL loops) and where the tooling is headed (orchestrated agent factories).

-If you've run an agent loop overnight and woke up to $547 in burned tokens, you already know something is broken.
-If you think the REPL pattern is the endgame for AI coding—well.
-Grab a seat.
+If you've run an agent loop overnight and woken up to hundreds of dollars in burned tokens, you already know something is broken.
+If you think the REPL pattern is the endgame for AI coding, grab a seat.

 The Pattern Everyone Loves